-Dr. Scott D. Miller is one of the most experienced and prominent liberal arts college presidents in America, having led four colleges and universities for 29 years.
-Recognized by numerous books and publications nationally for his transformative leadership style, he was identified in the book The Entrepreneurial College President as one of 17 most entrepreneurial presidents in American higher education.
-He was recently listed on "The Power List," an annual Inside Business feature recognizing those who have the most influence in shaping the Hampton Roads/Coastal Virginia region.
+In his 32nd year as a college president, Dr. Scott D. Miller is one of the most experienced and prominent liberal arts college leaders in America.
+Recognized by numerous books and publications nationally for his transformative leadership style, he was identified in the book “The Entrepreneurial College President” as one of 17 most entrepreneurial presidents in American higher education.
+He is regularly listed on "The Power List," an annual Inside Business feature recognizing those who have the most influence in shaping the Hampton Roads/Coastal Virginia region.

-Previously, Dr. Miller served as President at Bethany College in West Virginia (2007-15), Wesley College in Delaware (1997-2007) and Lincoln Memorial University in Tennessee (1991-97).
+Previously, Dr. Miller served as president at Bethany College in West Virginia (2007-15), Wesley College in Delaware (1997-2007), and Lincoln Memorial University in Tennessee (1991-97).
 At LMU, he was just 31 years old at the time of appointment, the youngest college president in the nation.

 He is the quintessential modern successful president—innovative, adept at resource acquisition and creative excellence focused on the major challenges of our time, top leader in the business community, and noted academic researcher and author.
 Dr. Miller brings to Virginia Wesleyan a lifetime of commitment to the values of a residential, liberal arts campus in a pluralistic society, with an emphasis on teaching, research, leadership, service, student-faculty engagement, environment, and lifelong learning.

-He was recently named Chair of The Climate Leadership Network (formerly The American College and University Presidents Climate Commitment) and sits on the Board of the prominent national environmental advocacy organization Second Nature.
+In 2020, he completed a two-year term as Chair of The Climate Leadership Network (formerly The American College and University Presidents Climate Commitment) and sits on the Board of the prominent national environmental advocacy organization Second Nature.

 - transitioning to university status.

 - strengthening its identity and earning a place among national liberal arts institutions.

 - establishing the highly selective endowed Batten Honors College, a graduate program, and an online program.